The Lending and Secured Finance Review: France

 The past few years have witnessed an incremental erosion of the banking monopoly regime.

 A bill authorising the government to legislate by issuing an order to simplify and update the French legal framework of guarantees and security interests is currently being debated in Parliament.
 It contemplates modernising guarantees, pledges over movable and intangible assets and security interests over real estate regimes and creating new legal instruments to grant a French law-governed assignment over receivables as distinct from Dailly assignments.
-Such reform is expected to be adopted by May 2021 at the latest.
+This reform is expected to be adopted between May and July 2021.

 ii Outlook for the lending market

-It is likely that the general disintermediation of the French corporate lending market will continue for the time being, along with a further diversification of available funding sources (and further inroads into the banking monopoly regime), to reflect the emergence of new market players and the development of partnerships between traditional banks and investment funds.
-The competitiveness of corporate lending by credit institutions has continued owing to a friendly interest rate environment.
+Despite the covid-19 pandemic, it is likely that the general disintermediation of the French corporate lending market will continue for the time being, along with a further diversification of available funding sources (and further inroads into the banking monopoly regime), to reflect the emergence of new market players and the development of partnerships between traditional banks and investment funds.
+For now, and covid-19 financial measures aside, the competitiveness of corporate lending by credit institutions has continued owing to a friendly interest rate environment.

 1 Karine Sultan and Yves Rutschmann are partners, and Jessica Chartier, Béna Mara and Gaël Rivière are associates at Bredin Prat.